lentinj/ie-vm/README.rst

 -----

 #.
 Ensure depenencies are installed with ``apt-get install wget unrar qemu-system-x86 qemu-utils``
 #.
+Go to http://modern.ie and copy the "Batch File Download" URL for the
+   Linux/VirtualBox VM for the version of IE you want.
+#.
 Run ``fetch.sh http://../IE11.Win8.1.For.LinuxVirtualBox.txt`` and wait.
    The multiple wgets will fight for the screen somewhat.
 #.
 Run ``start.sh (name of image)``.